-Our interlock cotton is certified to GOTS standards.
-It is the most comprehensive organic standard that not only covers the cotton, but the whole process from ginning, spinning and any colour treatments in the form of prints or dyes.
+Our cotton is certified to GOTS standards.
+This is the most comprehensive organic standard that not only covers the cotton, but the whole process from ginning, spinning and any colour treatments in the form of prints or dyes.
 Many other standards are not this extensive.
 We choose GOTS because it also has employment, fair treatment and workplace standards, which we want for every family around the world.

 - Why Merino?

-It’s simple really.
-From clean air, fresh grass, water and sunshine, comes the wool from merino sheep.
-It is known as one of the best quality natural fibres in the world.
+It’s simple really, Merino wool is well known as one of the best quality natural fibres in the world.
 It is renewable, biodegradable and has unique moisture wicking and temperature regulating properties.
-It has been clothing humanity for more than 10,000 years and is more in demand now than ever before.
-It ticks all the boxes, making it the perfect choice for those seeking environmentally friendly clothing as well as those wanting soft, warm and luxurious fabrics.
+It has been clothing humanity since 10,000 BCE and is more in demand in our modern society than ever before.
+Merino wool ticks all the boxes, making it the perfect choice for those seeking environmentally friendly clothing as well as those wanting soft, warm and luxurious garments.

-Temperature control is incredibly important for infants, as they are not yet able to regulate their own temperature.
-Merino protects your baby from temperate extremes because of its ability to insulate and breathe.
+Merino is highly recommended for babies due to this quality as infants are less able to regulate their own body temperature.
+Merino protects your baby from temperature extremes due to its superb ability to insulate and breathe at the same time.

-This insulation has made wool synonymous with warmth, having a natural crimp in the fibre helps with insulation, and breathability protects from heat.
-Warm in winter and cool in summer, who could ask for more?
+The insulation merino wool provides has made wool synonymous with warmth for hundreds of years.
+Having a natural crimp in the fibre gives merino its insulation and breathability super-powers.
+Stay warm in winter and cool in summer.
+Who could ask for more?

-With the amount of washing a baby creates along with our busy lifestyles, we are all interested in having garments that are easy to care for.
-Merino fibres have a natural protective layer that helps to repel stains from being absorbed, this means the fabric doesn't need to be washed as often as its synthetic counterparts.
+With the amount of washing a baby creates, along with our busy lifestyles as parents, we are all interested in having garments that are easy to care for.
+Merino fibres have a natural protective layer that helps to repel stains and odours from being absorbed, this means the fabric doesn't need to be washed as often as its synthetic counterparts.

-Being less prone to static, it attracts fewer dust mites than synthetic fabrics, so it’s perfect for any family member suffering from allergies.
-The silky component of the wool is also ideal for those with skin irritations who have had to say no to wool in the past never been able to wear wool.
+Merino wool is less prone to static, and it attracts fewer dust mites than synthetic fabrics, so it’s perfect for any family member suffering from allergies.
+Plus, the silky component of merino wool is ideal for those with skin irritations who have had to say no to wool in the past.